gtht/testingdeploy7/README.md

 ## Built With

-* [React](https://reactjs.org/) - The web framework used
+* [React](https://reactjs.org/) - The web framework used for the app
-* [Firebase](https://firebase.google.com/) - The cloud storage used to store the data to be used by the app
+* [Firebase](https://firebase.google.com/) - The cloud storage used to store the data that's used in this app
-* [Colaboratory]() - The Jupyter notebook environment used to retrieve the Achievements app data and reformat the data that is deem usable by our preferred charting libraries
+* [Colaboratory]() - The Jupyter notebook environment used to retrieve, calculate, reformat and push the modified Achievements data into the cloud storage
-* [ReCharts](http://recharts.org/en-US/) & [Victory](https://formidable.com/open-source/victory/docs/victory-chart/) - The charting libraries used
+* [ReCharts](http://recharts.org/en-US/) & [Victory](https://formidable.com/open-source/victory/docs/victory-chart/) - The charting libraries used to display charts & graphs in the app

 ## Authors